a few exotic conifers

 Dawn redwood, along with the giant sequoia and coast redwood, is one of only 3 species in the family Sequoioideae, commonly referred to as redwoods.
 Unlike the other two, which are extremely tall species of western North America, dawn redwood is a moderate-sized Asian tree.
 The Sequoioideae were prominent during the late Palerozoic Era (Jurassic and Cretaceous periods, roughly 200 million to 65 million years ago).
 Discovered as a fossil in 1939, Metasequoia became well known from the fossil record only, and was believed to have been long extinct until some living trees were discovered a few years later.
 Upon learning of this great discovery, Harvard University’s Arnold Arboretum sponsored an expedition to China in 1948 to collect seeds, which were subsequently distributed to herbaria and botanic gardens worldwide.
 The species does well in cultivation, and thus can be seen at many Ohio locations, including OSU’s Chadwick Arboretum.

-Although it is indeed a redwood, Metasequoia is deciduous, not evergrees, and therefore resembles baldcypress, from which it can be differentiated by having about 2x larger leaves that are oppositely, not alternately, arranged.
+Although it is indeed a redwood, Metasequoia is deciduous, not evergreen, and therefore resembles baldcypress, from which it can be differentiated by having about 2x larger leaves that are oppositely, not alternately, arranged.
 The photo below shows a dawn redwood having eggs deposited in it by a 17-year cicada during the 2016 Brood V emergence.

 cedar of Lebanon (Cedrus libani)